ayomikuolarewaju/ojuwoye-ecommerce/README.md

 # ojuwoye-ecommerce
-A ecommerce hub for grossary items
+An ecommerce hub for grossary items